What Are Migraines?

 - Physical factors, such as intense exercise

-Although the causes of migraines are not completely understood, experts believe that both genetics and environmental causes play in the development of migraines.
+Although the causes of migraines are not completely understood, experts believe that both genetics and environmental causes play a role in the development of migraines.
 Some key risk factors for migraines include:

 Common Symptoms of Migraine

 Migraine symptoms typically occur in four phases: prodrome, aura, attack, and postdrome.
-Each stage has its own distinctive set of symptoms that attack the individual suffering from this condition.
+Each stage has its own distinctive set of symptoms that a person suffering from migraine headaches may experience.